devsanthoshmk/Unisynk/README.md

 ## 📄 License

-This project is part of the Unisynk platform.
+This project is part of the Mergex platform.

 ---